Carol Colitti Levine’s

 In a poignant and important memoir, J.D.
 Vance tells the story of his Appalachian white working-class life in the context of 2016’s angry crude political mood.
 Futility is the focus in a tale of the generational subculture of poverty made worse by addiction and abuse.
 Like Glass Castle and Blood Bones & Butter, Hillbilly Elegy portrays individual triumph over family dysfunction beyond belief.
 In Vance’s case he makes the miraculous climb to become a Marine, Ohio State grad, Yale Law scholar.
 Even with all of that, he cannot escape his roots.
 They remain current in his struggle to overcome bouts of ire at the bleak prospects left to the kin, classmates and community he left behind.
 Add drug epidemic to the scene as in every small town America today.
 It puts into sharp focus the reasons for the 2016 election’s desperate yearning for change.

-This novel paints a portrait of a modern English family that hit the heart without being maudlin or sappy.
+This novel paints a portrait of a modern English family that hits the heart without being maudlin or sappy.
 A couple gets together for all the wrong yet right reasons at the time.
 They endure so much and find a kind of love over 20 years.
 Their son is the cistern that collects all of the runoff and deals with it the best he can.
-A spare style brilliantly intertwining stories that culminate in the summer of very questionable choices, but make sense in the end.
-It is laugh out loud funny.
-Poignant yet not cry out loud sad.
+A spare style brilliantly intertwines stories that culminate in a summer of questionable choices, but make sense in the end.
+Laugh out loud funny.
+Poignant without being sad.
 Perfect.

 A playful satire of the Booker and other literary prize committees’ corrupt politics.
 As a short-lister himself, St. Aubyn takes aim at the process.
 The novel weaves the stories of fictional 2013 judges and candidates of the Elysian Prize, which is of course sponsored by Shanghai Global Assets.
 Capitalism gobbles art.
 On every page, St. Aubyn turns a phrase with precision and scandal.
 He creates passages from each author’s works that parody every modern genre of the day.
 The ironic twist of fate takes the cake.
 You can see it coming, but it doesn’t matter.
 The fun is in the reading.
 A ludic masterpiece.